-This article can be found in the recently updated University of Elk Hunting Online Course – Module 11: Common Challenges – Chapter 1: Frustrations.
-To sign up for the UEH Online Course and access over 40 Chapters of elk hunting content to help you plan and succeed on your next elk hunt, CLICK HERE.
+The full article referenced below can be found in the recently updated University of Elk Hunting Online Course – Module 11: Common Challenges – Chapter 1: Frustrations.
+To sign up for the UEH Online Course and access over 40 Chapters of elk hunting content to help you plan for and succeed on your next elk hunt, CLICK HERE.
 And feel free to use the discount code ‘FORUMS10’ to save $10 when you sign up!

 As elk hunters, we don’t always have the luxury of hunting during the “prime” week.
 We are often forced to adapt to whatever moon phase happens to exist on the days we are able to hunt.
 However, if you are able to pick the “best” week to hunt elk, it’s important to understand how the moon might play a part.

 Backing up just slightly, I want to mention one other factor to consider.
 The amount of light entering a cow elk’s pupil is what triggers the estrus cycle, or the “rut”.
 Of course, not all cows come into heat at the same time.
 The older cows usually start first, with the younger cows coming into estrus later.
 However, cows are generally triggered to come into estrus (and cause the peak rut period) within 5-10 days of the Fall Equinox.
 The Fall Equinox is when the day and night are of equal duration, and for 2018, the Fall Equinox occurs on September 22nd.
 So, if you’re looking for the peak rutting “action”, the 17th-27th of September should get you close.

 Again, I prefer to hunt before the peak of the rut, but to find the perfect dates, I also need to consider what the moon is going to be doing during this time as well.